 How Long Do You Have to Sue in Connecticut?

 In Connecticut, the statute of limitations for a medical malpractice lawsuit is the same as it is for other types of personal injury claims: 2 years.
-Generally, plaintiffs must bring claims within two years of the injury.
+Generally, the claim must be brought within 2 years of the date the injury occurs.

 The discovery rule can play an important role in medical malpractice claims.
 Adverse effects of a medical error can take time to arise.
 If this happens to you or a member of your family, the Connecticut discovery rule can provide you with extra time to take legal action.